 Routine measles vaccination for children, combined with mass immunization campaigns in countries with low routine coverage, are key public health strategies to reduce global measles deaths.

-While global measles deaths have decreased by 78 percent worldwide in recent years — from 562 000 deaths in 2000 to 122 000 in 2012 — measles is still common in many developing countries, particularly in parts of Africa and Asia.
-Indeed, more than 20 million people are affected by measles each year.
+While global measles deaths have decreased by 84 percent worldwide in recent years — from 550,100 deaths in 2000 to 89,780 in 2016 — measles is still common in many developing countries, particularly in parts of Africa and Asia.
+An estimated 7 million people were affected by measles in 2016.
 The overwhelming majority (more than 95%) of measles deaths occur in countries with low per capita incomes and weak health infrastructures.

 The measles vaccine has been in use since the 1960s.
 It is safe, effective and inexpensive.
 WHO recommends immunization for all susceptible children and adults for whom measles vaccination is not contraindicated.
 Reaching all children with 2 doses of measles vaccine, either alone, or in a measles-rubella (MR), measles-mumps-rubella (MMR), or measles-mumps-rubella-varicella (MMRV) combination, should be the standard for all national immunization programmes.